trailofbits/algo/docs/deploy-from-ansible.md

 Required variables:

 - server - IP or hostname to access the server via SSH
-- endpoint - Public IP address of your server
+- endpoint - Public IP address or domain name of your server
 - ssh_user